AliAghaee/AliAghaee/README.md

 - 👀 I’m interested in Front-End and GUI development.
 - 🌱 I’m currently learning new technologies to improve user interface.
 - 💞️ I’m looking to collaborate on UI.
-- 📫 How to reach me aghaee.ali@gmail.com
+- 📫 How to reach me ali@aghaee.ca